ErrorLLM: Modeling SQL Errors for Text-to-SQL Refinement: Abstract

 \section{Abstract}

-Despite the remarkable performance of large language models (LLMs) in text-to-SQL (SQL generation), correctly producing SQL queries remains challenging during initial generation.
-The SQL refinement task is subsequently introduced to correct syntactic and semantic errors in generated SQL queries.
-However, existing paradigms face two major limitations: (i) self-debugging becomes increasingly ineffective as modern LLMs rarely produce explicit execution errors that can trigger debugging signals; (ii) self-correction exhibits low detection precision due to the lack of explicit error modeling grounded in the question and schema, and suffers from severe hallucination that frequently corrupts correct SQLs.
+Despite the remarkable performance of large language models (LLMs) in text-to-SQL, correctly producing SQL queries remains challenging during initial generation.
+The SQL refinement task is subsequently introduced to correct syntactic and semantic errors.
+However, existing paradigms face two major limitations: (i) self-debugging becomes increasingly ineffective as modern LLMs rarely produce explicit execution errors; (ii) self-correction exhibits low detection precision due to the lack of explicit error modeling grounded in the question and schema, and suffers from severe hallucination that frequently corrupts correct SQLs.
 In this paper, we propose \textbf{\textsc{ErrorLLM}}, a framework that explicitly models text-to-SQL \textbf{\textsc{Error}}s within a dedicated \textbf{LLM} for text-to-SQL refinement.
-Specifically, we represent the user question and database schema as structural features, employ static detection to identify execution failures and surface mismatches, and extend \textsc{ErrorLLM}'s semantic space with dedicated error tokens that capture categorized implicit semantic error types.
+Specifically, we represent question and schema as structural features, employ static detection to identify execution failures and surface mismatches, and extend \textsc{ErrorLLM}'s semantic space with dedicated error tokens that capture categorized implicit semantic error types.
 Through a well-designed training strategy, we explicitly model these errors with structural representations, enabling the LLM to detect complex implicit errors by predicting dedicated error tokens.
 Guided by the detected errors, we perform error-guided refinement on the SQL structure by prompting LLMs.
 Extensive experiments demonstrate that \textsc{ErrorLLM} achieves the most significant improvements over backbone initial generation.
-Further analysis reveals that detection quality directly determines refinement effectiveness, and \textsc{ErrorLLM} addresses both sides by high detection F1 score.
+Further analysis reveals that detection quality directly determines refinement effectiveness, which \textsc{ErrorLLM} achieves through a high detection F1 score.
 The corresponding code of \textsc{ErrorLLM} is released for further research\footnote{\href{https://github.com/DEEP-PolyU/ErrorLLM}{https://github.com/DEEP-PolyU/ErrorLLM}}.

 \ccsdesc[500]{Information systems~Data management systems} \ccsdesc[500]{Computing methodologies~Natural language processing}

 \keywords{Text-to-SQL, Large Language Model, Database}